amahdy/advanced-starter-vue/README.md

 # Vaadin components with Vue.js

-> NOTE: This project will continue on the [Vaadin with Angular Starter App](https://vaadin.com/start/v10-vue).
+> NOTE: This project will continue on the [Vaadin with Vue Starter App](https://vaadin.com/start/v10-vue).
 Please download the starter before reading this tutorial.

 ### Instructions